By: Su Keles | Posted on August 15, 2022

 What are generic medicines?

 Here is how the process unfolds; when a pharmaceutical company discovers a new drug, they have the right to apply for patency to prevent other companies from creating and selling the same drug.
 This patency can last for decades, in which the company produces and sells the drug under its brand name to turn its investments into a profit.
 However, when the patency expires, other companies have the right to produce a similar drug.
-Other companies can use the generic name or create their own brand name.
+Other companies can use the generic name or create their brand name.

 Let’s look at this example: Semaglutide is a prescription medication used for the treatment of patients with treat Type 2 Diabetes and weight management.
 Semaglutide is the API, the active ingredient, but some expedients will also be added to make the drug more appealing to the patients (click here to learn more about API).
 This medication is sold under various brand names, such as Ozempic or Wegovy.
 Now, the patent for the drug Semaglutide is still active, but when it expires, it will allow other companies to produce generic versions of the drug.